Eilyra/blog/content/post/2018/bfa.md

 ---
 So Battle for Azeroth was released a few days ago and so far it has been something of a blast, it has been really enjoyable to have something to do again in the game after the quiet times at the end of Legion where I was almost only logging in to do raids with the occasional mythic+ sprinkled in.

 The start went by rather quickly, we managed to get to 120 directly on Tuesday and still have enough energy after a small sleep break to clear all of the available dungeons on heroic---that left out two dungeons, Siege of Boralus which was locked behind reputation and Kings' Rest which is only available on mythic.
-It was really interesting to see the dungeons for the first time since I hadn't really spent much time on the beta at all though they were for the most part a bit easy, which I guess is to be expected from heroic dungeons.
+It was really interesting to see the dungeons for the first time since I hadn't really spent much time on the beta at all though they were for the most part a bit easy, which I guess is to be expected from heroic dungeons.<!--more-->

 There were a couple of notable exceptions though, primarly Shrine of the Storm and Temple of Sethraliss[^1].
 The end boss in Temple even prompted a respec from Discipline to Holy for me, since I couldn't quite figure out on the spot how to manage the single target healing requirement of that boss without any mobs present.